Virtigox/Virtigox/README.md

 ## 🌏 Beyond Code

-- 🏫 Volunteer: Collaborating with grassroots organizations to improve online education in Myanmar.
+- 🏫 Volunteer: Collaborated with grassroots organizations to improve online education in Myanmar.
 - 🌍 International Club Member: Sharing insights on Asian society and cultural differences.
 - 🎮 Gamer: Exploring strategy and simulation games in my downtime.
 - 🌏 Lowkey-Economist: Pondering different schools of economics & reflecting on current psychosocial events.
+- 🏋 Fitness Enthusiast: Physical fitness is my building block of mental strength.

 ---